TeskaLabs/asab/docs/reference/logging/reference.md

 ## Logging to a file

 The command-line argument `-l` enables logging to a file.
-Also non-empty `path` option in the section `[logging:file]` of the configuration file enables logging to a file as well.
+Non-empty `path` option in the section `[logging:file]` of the configuration file also enables logging to a file.

 !!! example "Example of the configuration section:"